 - Brush strips lightly with milk and sprinkle with sugar.

-- Place pie on rimmed baking sheet and bake 15 minutes at 425 F.
+- Place pie on the preheated rimmed baking sheet and bake 15 minutes at 425 F.

 - Reduce oven temperature to 375°F. Bake pie until filling is bubbling and crust is golden brown, covering edges with foil collar if browning too quickly, about 1 hour longer.